Naoghuman/articles/SokubanFX/01_Setup-the-project.md

 }
 ```

-Its also possible to define a `com.github.naoghuman.lib.action.api.TransferData`
+It's also possible to define a `com.github.naoghuman.lib.action.api.TransferData`
 which can store for example `data models`.
 The library is well documented so see
 for more informations plz: https://github.com/Naoghuman/lib-action